andym/Computer-Card-Blank-Improved/README.md

 ## TLDR

-If you've got one of [these](https://www.musicthing.co.uk/workshopsystem/)
+If you've got a [Music Thing Modular workshop system](https://www.musicthing.co.uk/workshopsystem/)

 Download and burn [this uf2](build/computer_card_blank_improved.uf2) to your blank cards.
 It identifies itself by blinking the two LEDs in the bottom row 3 times when it starts up and if you hold the Z toggle switch down for 2 second then the workshop computer reboots into the mode where it's ready to have a new card written to it via usb.